 Joe has had an extensive career in the automotive industry and previously held the position of Chairman, Ford of Britain.
 He was formerly Chairman and CEO of Jaguar and Land Rover where he was responsible for overseeing sales and production expansion at Land Rover and setting in train necessary structural changes at Jaguar.
 Joe has also held a number of global marketing and operations positions at Ford’s World Headquarters in the USA.
 Joe is a member of the UK’s Automotive Council and was President of the UK Automotive Industry’s trade organisation, the Society of Motor Manufacturers and Traders.
 He was awarded the CBE for services to the automotive industry in the Queen’s birthday honours list in 2011.
 He was most recently Chief Executive of the Automotive Investment Organisation (AIO) and is currently Chairman of the RAC Foundation.

 Judith joined the Board of HVM Catapult in January 2014.
 She is a chemical engineer and worked in chemicals manufacturing industry for more than 25 years.
 She also has extensive experience of interacting with Government.
 She was Director General of the Chemical Industries Association for several years making the case for the UK chemicals industry with passion based on personal experience and then moved to Brussels to bring that same passion to representing all of Europe’s chemical industry.
 Judith spent 7 years as Chair of the Health and Safety Executive and is also a non-Executive Director of the Energy Saving Trust.
 She is a Fellow of the Royal Academy of Engineering and the Institution of Chemical Engineers and was previously President of the latter.
-Judith is currently Chair of EEF, the manufacturers’ organisation.
+Judith is currently Chair of EEF, the manufacturers’ organisation and is also Chair of the Semta Group.
 Judith received the First Women Award for her dedication to manufacturing in 2013.

 Brian Holliday is Managing Director for Siemens Digital Factory which serves the manufacturing and infrastructure sectors in the UK, Ireland, Nigeria and Ghana.
 He is a member of the Executive Management Board for Siemens plc and Chairman of Siemens Industry Software UK.
 In June 2015, he became Chairman of the Electronic Systems Council (ESCO) which represents the interests of 85,000 British Electrical & Electronics companies.
 Brian is a Main Board member for The EEF, the Manufacturers’ Organisation which provides vital business support, training and governmental representation for the sector.
 A Chartered Engineer and Fellow of the Institution of Engineering and Technology, Brian started his career as an apprentice with Texas Instruments and went on to read Computer Systems at Cardiff University before joining Siemens, the global leader in electrification, automation and digitalization, in July 1993.
 He attained his Executive MBA at Manchester Business School in 2000 and in 2014 became a graduate of the CBI’s Leadership Programme.